 In fact, most Agile Marketing teams run hybrid processes, working back from set milestones for big projects or particular events, and running other activity in Agile iterations.

-But marketers must understand Agile Marketing is not a one-size-fits-all phenomenon: you must find and refine the right Agile Marketing process for your organisation.
+Marketers must understand Agile Marketing is not a one-size-fits-all phenomenon: you must find and refine the right Agile Marketing process for your organisation.

-Finally, the real-world experiences of a variety of types ofmarketing teams show that it’s possible: the promise of greater speed, flexibility and agility is there for those marketing leaders willing to set in progress the organisational and cultural change required to achieve it.
+But the promise of greater speed, flexibility and agility is there for those marketing leaders willing to set in progress the organisational and cultural change required to achieve it.